zerocnc/leetcode/README.md

 # leetcode

 The purpose of the repository is too track and keep my solutions from leetcode.
+Eventually I will be linking similar problems to each other.

 ## Problem List